-The next thing was, they tried to attract customers.
+The next thing was that they tried to attract customers.
 As a result, they operated on a low margin and gave additional cashback and offers.

 The third factor was getting tough competition from Big Basket and Blinkit (previously known as Grofers).

-After shutdown, Sellers documented an FIR against Doodhwala founders Aakash Agarwal and Ebrahim Akbari.
-They claimed that the company owed the amount as pending salary.
+After the shutdown, Sellers documented an FIR against Doodhwala founders Aakash Agarwal and Ebrahim Akbari.
+They claimed that the company owed the amount as a pending salary.

 3. Atlas Cycles

-Atlas Cycles is one of the popular cycles brands in India, but unfortunately, it had shut its last manufacturing unit in Sahibabad, India.
+Atlas Cycles is one of the famous cycle brands in India, but unfortunately, it shut its last manufacturing unit in Sahibabad, India.
 The primary reason was the lack of funds, which made it tough to run the factory.
-As a result, the company shut the factory on June 3, which ironically was also happened to be World Bicycle Day.
+As a result, the company shut the factory on June 3, which ironically happened to be World Bicycle Day.

-We must have good childhood memories with the Atlas brand, the majority of the 90s kids must-have ride the Atlas Cycles.
+We must have good childhood memories with the Atlas brand; most of the 90s kids must have ridden the Atlas Cycles.
 Janki Das Kapoor started the company in 1952.
 At the time of Atlas’s business peak, Its combined manufacturing capacity stood at 3.1 million cycles per annum.
 Atlas was also the largest exporter of bicycles from India; they exported cycles to Myanmar and South Africa.

 What went wrong?

-The company’s spokesperson confirmed that they have been surviving unstable financial states since 2014 to the extent they were out of the capital to purchase raw material.
+The company’s spokesperson confirmed that they have been surviving unstable financial states since 2014 to the extent they were out of the capital to purchase raw materials.